dustybee/NS-bord-perron/readme.md

 **username** - _this would be your email_

 **password** - _this is the password send to you via email by NS_

+#please note
+the use of crossorigin.me is not reccomended.
+I will create my own application which will convert and cache the data from the NS api.